[Federal Register Volume 82, Number 64 (Wednesday, April 5, 2017)]

 dates of birth.
 Although all submissions are listed in the http://www.regulations.gov index, some information (e.g., copyrighted

-Web site.
-All submissions, including copyrighted material, are
+site.
+All submissions, including copyrighted material, are available

-Information on using the http://www.regulations.gov Web site to submit
+using the http://www.regulations.gov Web site to submit comments and

-comments and access the docket is available at the Web site's "User
+access the docket is available at the Web site's "User tips" link.

-materials not available through the Web site, and for assistance in
+available from the Web site, and for assistance in using the Internet

 V. Authority and Signature